Dan Borislow: Tel-Save

-In 1989, Borislow founded Tel-Save when he was in his 20s to resell access to AT&T long-distance lines.
+In 1989, Borislow founded Tel-Save when he was in his 20s to resell access to AT&T long distance lines.
 The company was based in New Hope, Pennsylvania, and its primary market was toward small and medium-sized businesses.
 Borislow took the company public in 1995 and had an initial public offering of three million shares.
-He then invested in his own long-distance network by deploying five Lucent 5ESS-2000 switches throughout the United States.
+He then invested in his own long distance network by deploying five Lucent 5ESS-2000 switches throughout the United States.
 By 1997, Tel-Save was making $20 million a year.

-In 1997, Borislow negotiated a three-year deal with America Online that granted Tel-Save exclusive marketing rights to sell long-distance service to AOL users.
+In 1997, Borislow negotiated a three-year deal with America Online that granted Tel-Save exclusive marketing rights to sell long distance to AOL users.
 AOL users, meanwhile, would now be billed online for their local, long distance, cellular, and internet services.
 His original asking price was $50 million, but after negotiations, the figure increased to $100 million, in addition to half of future profits and 15 percent of the company's stock.
 Having rescued a reeling AOL from Chapter 11, Borislow was compared to Ted Turner for his vision and marketing abilities by Bob Pittman, president of AOL.
 This deal with Borislow skyrocketed AOL's stock prices 231% over the next year and catapulted them to be the dominant online provider with no runner up in sight.
 In December of that year, Borislow was behind the merger of Tel-Save and STF, a similar company that provided telecommunications services to office buildings.

 At its peak in early 1998, Tel-Save had sales of $300 million and was valued by Wall Street investors at $2 billion.
 His personal stock in the company was $500 million.
 Borislow's America Online deal was the catalyst for other "portal deals" with AOL.
 The company's fortunes turned due to the financial strain of the AOL deal, and following an annual loss of $221 million in 1998, he resigned as CEO of the company on January 1, 1999.
 Gabriel Battista was named CEO in his absence.
 Tel-Save is now known as Talk America.